Maximophone/KnowledgeBot/chunk_visualizer/README.md

 # Vector DB Chunk Visualizer

 A standalone web application to visualize document chunks stored in a vector database.
-This tool helps you understand how documents are chunked for embedding in the vector database.
+This tool helps you understand how documents are chunked for embedding in the vector database and allows you to search across all documents using vector similarity.

 ## Features